-Much of my training has been at La Meridiana International School of Ceramics in Italy, located 7 kms from the town of Certaldo (http://lameridiana.fi.it), which I was able to undertake with funding support from the Ontario Arts Council (http://www.arts.on.ca) ("OAC"), an agency of the Government of Ontario.
+Much of my training has been at La Meridiana International School of Ceramics (http://lameridiana.fi.it) in Italy, located 7 kms from the town of Certaldo pictured above.
+I was fortunate to do so with funding support from the Ontario Arts Council (http://www.arts.on.ca) ("OAC"), an agency of the Government of Ontario.
 Firstly, in late 2014, I set about a five-week self-directed residency, working with metallic salts on porcelain which helped me to explore materials and shape my future practice.

 In 2016/2017, I participated in "Creative Directions", a group mentorship program presented by FUSION The Ontario Clay & Glass Association and which was led by Toronto-based artist Michelle Mendlowitz.
 This was challenging in many ways which led to a positive outcome of new ideas, new connections, and, as part of a group, my first major gallery exhibition.